Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 This is where software could help, if it were built around evidence instead of shortcuts.

-A useful system would not simply score the resume against the posting.
-It would ask what information survived compression, what was lost, where the artifacts disagree, and what questions would recover the missing signal.
+A useful system would ask what information survived compression, what was lost, where the artifacts disagree, and what questions would recover the missing signal.

 ## Closing Thought